The Events tab page, allows you to assign a macro to certain events which occur in a database form.

 For example, you can issue a "confirm deletion" request such as "Really delete customer xyz?" when deleting a data record.

 The events that are shown in the Events dialog cannot be edited directly.
-You can delete an event from the list by pressing the Del key.
+You can remove an event from the list by pressing the Del key.

 The following lists and describes all events in a form that can be linked to a macro:

-The Confirm deletion event occurs as soon as data has been deleted from the form.
+The Before record action event occurs before the current record or record set are changed.
+Return True when changing is allowed, otherwise False.
 For example, the linked macro can request confirmation in a dialog.

 The After update event occurs after the control content changed by the user has been written into the data source.

 The Prior to reset event occurs before a form is reset.
-The linked macro can, for example, prevent this action by returning "FALSE".
+Returning True approves the reset, returning False cancels the operation.

 A form is reset if one of the following conditions is met: